RonnyWathne/lab2/README.md

     important because it means that you don't need to change the import path in the source files to use your own forked repository's path.
 That is, when you make a pull request to submit your handin, you don't have to change this back to the original import path.
+For details, see the Import path issues of forked repository section below.
 4. Next, run the following command:
 		`git remote add lab2 https://github.com/username/lab2.git`
-	where `username` should be replaced with your usersname.
+	where `username` should be replaced with your own github username.
 5. This command adds your own `lab2` fork as a remote, which means that once you've modified some files and committed the changes you can now run:
 		`git push lab2`
 	to have them pushed up to your lab2 fork on github.